weblicht/curb/components/GenericForms/README.md

 `Form`: displays a form, and manages passing the form data on submission to callbacks that you provide

+`FormAlerts`: displays warning, danger, and success alerts associated with a form

 `Button`: displays a button

 `ResetButton`: displays a button that resets the containing form to its default state